nielskee/draft-articles/TechnicalHiringPart2.md

 ## T-shapes and technical specifics

+A theme that's going to be running through this and the next article is that we should look for breadth.
+This "T-shaped" model of personal and professional development is often used to illustrated the point.

 TODO: diagram

+Now, it's just a model, and shouldn't be taken literally, but it does ring true for me.
+Before I even knew this existed, whenever I was asked what the difference was between a beginner developer and a proficient, experienced developer, I'd always reply "breadth and depth", and I'll be returning to that phrase in a minute.

 For most of the next two posts, I'm going to have to make some assumptions.
 There's an almost infinite variety of technical